craigbuckler/statez/README.md

 myState.cleanState();
 ```

-An empty state object will remove itself from session/permanent storage.
+An empty state still overrides any `init` object set when initializing.

 ## State change events

-You can trigger an event handler when a property updates.
+You can trigger an event handler when a property value changes.
 This could be useful for data binding or similar activities.

 The event handler function receives an object with a `details` property that has the following child properties:

 * `.detail.property`: the name of the updated property
-* `.detail.value`: the new value
+* `.detail.value`: the new value (`undefined` when a property has been deleted)
-* `.detail.valueOld`: the old value
+* `.detail.valueOld`: the previous value before the update
 * `.detail.state`: the **stateZ** object

 This example function logs state updates: